5 Ways to Avoid Vision Problems for Life

 To protect and maintain healthy eyes, get them checked annually—especially if you’re over 55, says Dr. Duker.
 If you have a family history, talk to your doctor about the right frequency for you.
 (Find an America’s Best location near you.)

-Dilation can be an important part of eye exams for some.
+An important part of every eye exam is dilation.
 Your optometrist will use eye drops to open your pupils wide.
 This allows the doc to check your retinas for abnormalities, as well as early signs of glaucoma, macular degeneration, cataracts, diabetic retinopathy, and other diseases.